 Today, approximately one-fifth of our board members are Canadians, who are also well represented on the board's executive committee.
 Presently, about 10% of our membership is Canadian, and this has been rising steadily.

 Since 2008, Dr. Randall Amster has served as PJSA's executive director.
-Read more about Randall and the PJSA board of directors.
+Read more about PJSA staff and its board of directors.

 PJSA works to create a just and peaceful world through: